Data Processing Agreement

 2.2 Role of the Parties.
 As between Sprint and the Customer, the Customer is the Controller of Personal Data and Sprint shall process Personal Data only as a Processor on behalf of the Customer.
 Nothing in the Agreement or this DPA shall prevent Sprint from using or sharing any data that Sprint would otherwise collect and process independently of the Customer's use of the Services.

 2.3 Sprint's Processing of Personal Data.
-As a Processor, Sprint shall process Personal Data only for the
+As a Processor, Sprint shall process Personal Data only for the following purposes:

 a) processing to perform the Services in accordance with the Agreement;